 Where: City Square, LS1 1PJ

 What: Found right in the heart of Leeds city centre, it might surprise you to hear that this cocktail bar serves an afternoon tea, but its offering is in fact a fantastic mixture of the traditional with the less conventional.
-Begin with a selection of classic finger sanwiches such as smoked salmon and cream cheese, and a chicken wrap, and then you can move onto sweet treats including a miniature lemon posset and a chocolate brownie.
-Then you can wash it all down with one of Lost & Found's refreshing cocktails.
+Begin with a selection of classic finger sandwiches such as smoked salmon and cream cheese, and chicken truffle brioche rolls, before moving onto sweet treats including an Espresso Martini tiramisu and a chocolate and praline torte.
+Of course, you can wash it all down with one of Lost & Found's refreshing cocktails.

 Where: 3 Albion Place, LS1 6JL

 What: If it’s a country house afternoon tea that you’re looking for, then Harewood House might be just the place for you.
 The property is steeped in history and has gardens designed by famous landscape gardener Capability Brown.
-While you enjoy your afternoon tea, which includes all the favourites such as homemade scones and finger sandwiches, you can stare right out over the beautiful grounds.
-The price of the tea also allows you to have a wander about the property and gardens meaning that you can make a whole day of it.
+While you enjoy your afternoon tea, which includes a selection of favourites such as homemade scones and finger sandwiches, you can gaze at the beautiful grounds.
+The price of the tea also includes entry to the property and gardens so you can make a whole day of it.

 Where: Sandy Gate, LS17 9LG